zemuldo/learning/a_kubernetes_course/part_1/README.md

 - [Kube-controller-manager](https://kubernetes.io/docs/admin/kube-controller-manager/) - a daemon that embeds the core control loops shipped with Kubernetes.
 - [Kube-scheduler](https://kubernetes.io/docs/admin/kube-scheduler/) - a policy-rich, topology-aware, workload-specific function that significantly impacts availability, performance, and capacity.
 - [etcd ](https://etcd.io/docs) - a Consistent and highly-available key-value store used as Kubernetes' backing store for all cluster data.
 - Container Runtime - This is the software that runs containers that are managed by kubernetes.
-The most popular you you may guess is Docker.
+The most popular as you may guess is `Docker`.

 Each non-master node runs two services:

 - [Kubelet ](https://kubernetes.io/docs/admin/kubelet/)- which communicates with the Kubernetes Master.
 - [Kube-proxy](https://kubernetes.io/docs/admin/kube-proxy/) - a network proxy which reflects Kubernetes networking services on each node.

-And the setup usually includes addons like:
+And the cluster setup usually includes addons like:

 - DNS - This is a DNS server that provides DNS functions to the services in a cluster and all containers started by kubernetes includes this DNS server as part of their DNS search options by default.
 - [Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) - A cluster also provisions a web ui for management and troubleshooting of the cluster applications and its children.